deploring/COS80007-Assignment-1/readme.txt

 Late Penalty: No marks lost
 % External Code acknowledged: No marks lost
-% External code no acknowldged: No marks lost
+% External code no acknowledged: No marks lost

 Reasoning:
 No external code was used in the making of this application.
 Therefore, we